Equality Constrained Linear Optimal Control With Factor Graphs: Conclusions

 \section{Conclusions}

 In this paper, we proposed solving equality constrained linear quadratic regular problems using factor graphs.
 We showed that factor graphs can represent linear quadratic optimal control problems with auxiliary constraints by capturing the relationships amongst variables in the form of factors.
-Variable elimination, an algorithm that exploits matrix sparsity to optimize factor graphs, is used to efficiently solve for the optimal trajectory and the feedback control policy.
-We demonstrated that our approach can handle more general constraints than traditional dynamic programming approaches.
-We believe this method has great potential to solve difficult constrained optimal control problems for a number of complex robotics systems.
+Variable elimination, an algorithm that exploits matrix sparsity to optimize factor graphs, is used to efficiently solve for the optimal trajectory and feedback control policy.
+We demonstrated that our approach can handle more general constraints than traditional DP approaches while also matching or exceeding state-of-the-art performance with traditional constraints.
+We believe our method has great potential to be used in a number of complex robotics systems which require solving more general constrained optimal control problems.